sarma97n/fpga_clocks_and_timings/README.md

 These projects are intended to move you from writing functional RTL to designing for performance and hardware predictability.
 Once completed, you’ll have practical grounding in how real FPGA clock networks, timing paths, and synchronizers behave under load.
 The goal isn’t just to code—it’s to think and execute like a timing-aware RTL designer.

 These projects can be directly run with the help of the tcl file.
-Just download the repo to your local system and open the Xilinx Vivado 2025.1.1 and you should be able see the complete built.
+Just clone the repo to your local system and open the Xilinx Vivado 2025.1.1 and you should be able see the complete built.

 Happy Learning,
 Regards,